Americans with Disabilities Act

 This page provides an overview of the Americans with Disabilities Act (ADA) for Washington local government agencies, including examples of local policies and procedures.

-The Americans with Disabilities Act (ADA) was passed July 26, 1990 as Public Law 101-336 (42 U.S.C.
-Sec.
-12101 et seq.) and became effective on January 26, 1992.
-The ADA is landmark federal legislation that opens up services and employment opportunities to the 43 million Americans with disabilities.
+The Americans with Disabilities Act (ADA) is the landmark federal legislation that opened up services and employment opportunities to the more than 60 million Americans with disabilities.
+It was passed July 26, 1990, as Public Law 101-336 (42 U.S.C. § 12101 et seq.) and became effective on January 26, 1992.
 The law was written to strike a balance between the reasonable accommodation of citizens' needs and the capacity of private and public entities to respond.
 It is not an affirmative action law but is intended to eliminate illegal discrimination and level the playing field for people with disabilities.

 The law is comprised of five titles that prohibit discrimination against people with disabilities.
 Titles I and II are the primary sections that affect local governments.

-- Title I prohibits employers, including cities and towns, from discriminating against qualified job applicants and workers who have disabilities or become disabled.
+- Title I prohibits employers, including counties, cities and other local governments, from discriminating against qualified job applicants and workers who have disabilities or become disabled.
 The law covers all aspects of employment including the application process and hiring, training, compensation, advancement, and any other employment term, condition, or privilege.

 - Title II prohibits state and local governments from discriminating against people with disabilities in their programs and activities.
 Title II also sets forth the applicable structural accessibility requirements for public entities.